gvolke1/gvolke1.github.io/_pages/cv.md

 Work experience
 ======
-* 2023 to Present: Environmental Planner
+* 2023 to Present: Blackwater Environmental - Environmental Planner
-  * Blackwater Environmental

-* 2021 - 2023: ThinkBig Networks ISP - GIS Systems Engineer                                                                                                         * Blackwater Environmental
+* 2021 - 2023: ThinkBig Networks ISP - GIS Systems Engineer
   * Engineered fiber optic network in Charles, Queen Anne's, Harford and Kent counties
   * Generated As-Built and construction mapbooks of fiber builds for field use
   * Calculated cost of materials, engineering and construction for fiber builds